 The challenges to expect in app monetization

 - Defining premium – When app users pay money today, they expect something truly premium.
 This expectation is even more apparent when the app is not necessarily one of the biggest names in the app market.
 Thus, finding and developing premium features is becoming a big problem.
-Companies using a free online app marker do not necessarily have the bandwidth to survive.
 Even when trying to build Android apps, users must consider choosing premium app builders.

 There are always new app monetization trends on the horizon.
-Here are a few trends currently changing the field –
+Here are a few trends currently shaping the field:

 - Ad-free premium version – Many apps today serve ads as a way to monetize their content.
 They also offer users a way to avoid ads altogether by subscribing to the premium version.
-Many free apps are turning to this freemium model as a way to diversify their monetization strategy.
+Many free apps are turning to this freemium model to diversify their monetization strategy.

-- Ads mixing with AR/VR technologies – We could find native ads running in a simulated VR game in the future.
+- Ads mixing with AR/VR technologies – We may find native ads running in a simulated VR game in the future.
 The possibilities with both AR and VR technologies are endless.
-Advertisers can reach their audience while they’re using an app through seamlessly AR/VR setups.
+Advertisers can reach their audience while they’re using an app through seamless AR/VR setups.

-App monetization is crucial in driving revenue.
+That was our holistic guide to mobile app monetization.
+As evident, app monetization is crucial in driving revenue.
 Companies don’t just build apps out of the goodness of their hearts.
-They need real revenue streams from the app to justify its development.
+They need natural revenue streams from the app to justify its development.

-While learning how to create an app, you may not think about monetization.
+While learning how to create an e-commerce app or any other app, you may or may not think about monetization.
 However, it remains a crucial part of the puzzle.
-There are a number of channels that offer companies ways to monetize their app.
+As discussed, there are a number of channels that offer companies ways to monetize their app.
 The key lies in choosing the best possible option to make returns.